 9.4.3.6.
-Functional Requirements for Secure Processing Block Systems of SEs.
+Functional Requirements for Secure Processing Block Systems

+Each type 1 Secure Processing Block (SPB) can be considered an SPB system, since it operates as a collection of SEs.
 Similarly, the projector also has its associated type 2 SPB, which does not contain SEs, but fulfills security functions as described below.
-(Secure Processing Block types are defined in Section 9.4.2.2 The Secure Processing Block (SPB)).
+(Secure Processing Block types are defined in Section 9.4.2.2.
+The Secure Processing Block (SPB)).